travelingdoodle/FoodForCause/README.md

 * This will help to reduce food waste, put the food to good use, and strengthen the community.

 ### How Does it work?
-* Grocery Stores, restaurants, and other businesses post their available food items, quantity, and expiration dates.
+* Grocery Stores, restaurants, and other businesses login and then post their available food items (including quantity, and expiration date).
 * Food banks, and kitchens may reserve and pick up items.
 * Unreserved items that are nearing expiration will be tweeted and text (SMS) to let the community know about their availability.